akhmarov/f5_otp/docs/ARCH.md

 More about implemented input variables and output data type you can find in [APM-LDAP-Modify.tcl](../iruleslx/APM-LDAP-Modify.tcl) file.
 File contains debug switch `set static::ldap_modify_debug` which allows you to check input variables using `/var/log/ltm` file.
 All errors will be delivered to **local0.error** automatically.

-### index.js
+### APM-LDAP-Modify_ilx

 This iRule LX receives LDAP bind data and LDAP modify data from classic iRule.
 After successful LDAPS connection it modifies selected LDAP attribute with new value.
-This iRule LX assumes that LDAP URL will use ldaps:// scheme and 636 port.
-Bind operation has special parameter rejectUnauthorized=false to allow connection to untrusted SSL servers.
+This iRule LX assumes that LDAP URL will use **ldaps://** scheme and **636** port.
+Bind operation has special parameter **rejectUnauthorized=false** to allow connection to untrusted SSL servers.
 This iRule LX assumes that selected LDAP attribute is already present on LDAP user.
 Otherwise modify operation will fail

 ```js
 const ldap_bind_scheme = req.params()[0];